Memoirs of a Jewish Extremist: The Story of a Transformation

 The child of a Holocaust survivor, Yossi Klein Halevi grew up in 1960s Brooklyn perceiving reality through the lens of his family's brutal past.
 Increasingly identifying with their history of suffering, he regarded the non-Jewish world with fear and loathing.
 Determined to take action—and seek retribution—he became a disciple of the late rabbi Meir Kahane and a member of the radical fringe of the American Jewish community.

-In this wry and moving account, Halevi explores the deep-rooted anger of his adolescence and early adulthood that fueled his increasingly aggressive activism.
-He reveals how he started to question his beliefs—and his self-inflicted suffering as a hostage of history—and see the world from his own clear perspective.
+In this wry and moving account, Halevi explores the deep-rooted anger of his adolescence and early adulthood that fueled his militant politics.
+He reveals how he began to question his beliefs and see the world from his own clear perspective, freeing himself from being a hostage to rage.

-As a journalist and author, Halevi has dedicated himself to fostering interfaith reconciliation.
+As an award-winning journalist and author, Halevi has dedicated himself to fostering interfaith reconciliation.
 Memoirs of a Jewish Extremist explains how such a transformation can happen—giving hope that peaceful coexistence between faiths is possible.

 תוכן